 Witnessing the law as a notary intern: providing both legal & practical life skills

 Before starting my role as a notary intern at Ravenscroft & Schmierer, I wasn't acquainted with the responsibilities of a Notary Public at all.
-Nor did I realise the importance of their work in the legal world, nor to society at large.
-Read on for a brief overview on Notary Publics, my journey to gaining a clearer understanding of the duties of a notary intern, and my experience interning at Ravenscroft & Schmierer!
+Nor was I aware of the importance of their work in the legal world and to society at large.
+Read on for a brief overview on Notary Publics, my journey to gaining a clearer understanding of a notary intern’s duties, and my experience interning at Ravenscroft & Schmierer!

 Author: Amenah Aslam, Intern